jekyll/classifier-reborn/README.markdown

 classifier.classify "I hate bad words and you" # returns 'Uninteresting'

 classifier_snapshot = Marshal.dump classifier
-# This is a bytestring, you can persist it anywhere you like
+# This is a string of bytes, you can persist it anywhere you like

+File.open("classifier.dat", "w") {|f| f.write(classifier_snapshot) }
-Redis.current.save "classifier", classifier_snapshot
+# Or Redis.current.save "classifier", classifier_snapshot

-# Later
+# This is now saved to a file, and you could restart the application
+data = File.read("classifier.dat")

-data = Redis.current.get "classifier"
+# Or data = Redis.current.get "classifier"
 trained_classifier = Marshal.load data
 trained_classifier.classify "I love" # returns 'Interesting'
 ```